amirhouieh/re-/README.md

 #Manifest:

-**Re-** as a a new web browser alters the new way of surfing and consuming the web.
+**Re-** as a new web browser alters the new way of surfing and consuming the web.
 “Re-” empowers the user to embrace the content of the web pages as well as the design and way how content is shown.
 Re- is a modular platform within which users can decide what type of content of a webpage they see.
 This becomes true by creating and adding content modules to the browser.
 Therefore “Re-” becomes a super minimal browser which is faster, more reliable and more efficient in terms of data-consumption by cutting off all the noises from a webpage’s content.

 #Main Features